bluecadet/bluecadet_utilities/README.md

 Drupal 8.9 and Drupal 9 Compatible.

 - Removed all code related to Paragraphs preview
 - Removed all code related to preview Display modes of nodes.
-THis should now all be included in Core Previews.
+This should now all be included in Core Previews.

 ## Includes
 <!--